Part One: Piece in major

 Never was the world so glorious, never were we so sure that the brightest future was ours, as it says in the standard Swedish student song.
 Even though the song in Latin is essentially saying ‘Let’s rejoice while we are young, for tomorrow we’ll be dead’, the second part was not on our minds that day.

 In our apartment, there was lots of buffet food and lots of champagne and a cook was busy in the kitchen.
 We didn’t have the cheap Swedish sparkling wine that was called Knutstorps Sparkling.
 Oh no, we had the real thing, Veuve Cliquot, my stepfather Arne’s favorite champagne.
 A neighbor and friend, Anna-Lisa, walked around filling up our glasses in the crowded living room and in Mother’s little salon.
-When she came to me she said “Have you drunk a toast with mamma and pappa?”
+When she came to me she said “Have you drunk a toast with Mamma and Pappa?”
 Anna-Lisa was the only one who ever referred to Arne as my father.
-I realized I’d completely forgotten.
+I realized I had completely forgotten.
 I was so much swimming in the clouds that day that I forgot the most basic duties and politeness.
 I went to Mother’s room where the grownups were and toasted.
 On my way back, my head started spinning and I had to go to my room and lie down to get back my equilibrium.

-Part Two: The clouds are closing in
+Part Two: The clouds are moving in

-My very dear stepfather, Arne, had little by little come to realize that he was not as gifted a theater director as he might have hoped for.
+My very dear stepfather, Arne, had gradually come to realize that he was not as gifted a theater director as he might have hoped for.
 He was an erudite man, a man who knew everything about theater, who was steeped in the world of theater ever since his days at the Stockholm University, a wonderful stepfather whom we called our encyclopedia, for everything we thought was worth knowing.